diogoeichert/core/README.md

 [![Core on mobile devices](https://img.youtube.com/vi/J9ioXAm-qpE/0.jpg)](https://www.youtube.com/watch?v=J9ioXAm-qpE)

 ## Concept
-Games are made of scenes, which contain sprites.
+Apps are made of scenes, which contain sprites.
 The engine needs at least one scene to be initialized.
 That's it.

 ## Features
 - collision detection: translated to events, to keep update logic clean